simonw/datasette/README.md

 Datasette is aimed at data journalists, museum curators, archivists, local governments and anyone else who has data that they wish to share with the world.

-[Explore a demo](https://fivethirtyeight.datasettes.com/fivethirtyeight), watch [a video about the project](https://www.youtube.com/watch?v=pTr1uLQTJNE) or try it out by [uploading and publishing your own CSV data](https://simonwillison.net/2019/Apr/23/datasette-glitch/).
+[Explore a demo](https://global-power-plants.datasettes.com/global-power-plants/global-power-plants), watch [a video about the project](https://simonwillison.net/2021/Feb/7/video/) or try it out by [uploading and publishing your own CSV data](https://simonwillison.net/2019/Apr/23/datasette-glitch/).

+* [datasette.io](https://datasette.io/) is the official project website
 * Latest [Datasette News](https://datasette.io/news)
 * Comprehensive documentation: https://docs.datasette.io/
 * Examples: https://datasette.io/examples